Hannah Palmer Teases Fans & Tugs At Her Bikini Top In Latest Update

 Hannah’s makeup, which was flawless for the photo, featured a red color on her lips.
 Hannah wore her hair down and tossed over one shoulder.

 The geotag said that Hannah was at Lake Powell, but the beauty did not disclose exactly where on the lake she was.
 She stood on a beach with a rock formation behind her.
-In the post’s caption, she indicated that she was a water puppy.
+In the post’s caption, she indicated that she was a “water puppy.”

 Hannah’s fans thought she looked incredible in the shot.